 YOUR CAREER IN GAMES BEGINS NOW

-Learn in a collaborative, studio-based environment where your teachers are also your mentors.
+A collaborative learning environment where your teachers are also your mentors.

-Learn advanced-level industry-standard software like Unreal Engine 4, Unity3D, Autodesk 3D Studio Max and Maya.
+Advanced mentoring in techniques and strategies to use industry software like Unreal Engine 4, Unity3D, Autodesk 3D Studio Max and Maya.

 Tools & Software